mod_auth_oid

 The main steps are:

-2) The user is redirected to the login handler of mod_auth_oid if access is denied because the user has not yet been authenticated.
+2) The user is redirected to the login handler of mod_auth_oid.

 4) mod_auth_oid presents a login page (HTML page with a login form).

-5) The user sends his OpenID identity (HTTP reference).
+5) The user sends his OpenID identity (HTTP reference) to mod_auth_oid.

-6) - 9) mod_auth_oid discovers and establishs the associations.
+6) - 9) mod_auth_oid discovers and establishs the associations with the OP.

 10) The user is redirected to the OpenID Provider. mod_auth_oid sets a cookie to the browser.